 Ilocos is the Northwest portion of the main island of Luzon in the Philippines.
-Far away from the tourist towns of the Philippines, Ilocos is perfect for the travel who desires to go down the road less traveled.
-Friendly people, plenty of history, great food and gorgeous beaches can all be found that help give you a true Filipino experience.
+Far away from the tourist towns of the Philippines, Ilocos is perfect for the traveller who desires to go down the road less travelled.
+Friendly people, plenty of history, great food and gorgeous beaches can all be found that help gives you a true Filipino experience.

 There is no particular location I would recommend because I prefer to eat from street vendors.
 You can purchase delicious empanadas or BBQ for as cheap as $2 an empanada and 50 cents a BBQ stick.
 They even have dessert vendors!
 I know you should stay away from chain restaurants however, if you want to try something commercialized, I suggest Jollibee.
 It’s the Philippines’s #1 fast food chain. $4 will get you a meal.

 The beach!!
 You can not go wrong with their beaches in this area.
 They are extremely less crowded than in other parts of the Philippines but just as beautiful.
-Kapurpurawan Beach and Sexy Beach are must see places.
+Kapurpurawan Beach and Sexy Beach are must-see places to visit in the Ilocos Region.
 If you love history, seeing Paoay Church can be a quick but worthwhile sight to see.

-- The Philippines is a very polite country.
+3. The Philippines is a very polite country.
 It is customary to address everyone in a respectful title, such as Sir or Boss for males and Miss and Mam for ladies.
-Smile everywhere and at every one.
+Smile everywhere and at everyone.